 Are you already dreaming of the first tomato of the summer?
 What if that ripe, juicy tomato came from your own backyard?
-I’ve got several tomato growing tips you can use to get your tomatoes off to a better start.
+I’ve got several tomato growing tips you can use to get your tomatoes off to a better start so you can harvest the first tomato in your neighborhood.

 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 For more information, check out my disclosures page.)